 The History of Michael Coleman

-Michael, the seventh of their children and the survivor of twins, developed a keen interest as a boy, both in step dancing and fiddle playing which was performed almost exclusively at the numerous country house dances in the locality.
-Surrounded by fiddle players of great skill, musicians who influenced him include Philip O'Beirne, P.J.
-McDermott and later John O'Dowd.
-His older brother Jim, must have been a source of influence, for although he was never recorded, he was regarded locally as a master fiddler.
+Michael, the youngest of seven in the Coleman family, developed a keen interest as a boy in both step dancing and fiddle playing which was performed almost exclusively at the numerous country house dances in the locality.
+Surrounded by fiddle players of great skill, musicians who influenced him include Philip O’Beirne, PJ McDermott and later John O’Dowd.
+His older brother Jim, was also a source of influence, for although he was never recorded, he was regarded locally as a master fiddler.
 Keen to absorb all the musical variation and style in the area, Michael attended as many house dances as possible and had particular interest in the music of the uileann pipes.
 One of the pipers he came in contact with was travelling piper Johnny Gorman, from Derrylahan in Co.
-Mayo.
-Coleman incorporated some of Gorman's piping techniques into his fiddle playing.
+Roscommon.
+Coleman incorporated some of Gorman’s piping techniques into his fiddle playing.

 After arriving in New York he began work as a performer with Keith Theatres, a travelling vaudeville with venues in many of the major U.S. cities.
 After a few years he settled in New York, and in 1917, he married Marie Fanning from Co.
 Monaghan.
-They had one child Mary (now Mary Hannon).
+They had one child Mary who later became Mrs. Hannon.